 Blank TemplatesThe paper costumes are designed to fit snug around the wooden Cubetto robot.

 Use the blank templates to create your own costumes for Cubetto.
 If you use cardboard, you can use white glue and attach all sorts of craft materials, like feathers, jewels and tissue paper.

-There is a printable template (below), which can be cut out with scissors or a Silhouette craft cutter template.
+The printable template (Download Here), can be cut out with scissors or send the Silhouette template to the craft cutter.